jgreat/puppet-docker/README.md

 include the docker class.

 ## Usage
-### Install lxc-docker package from docker.com:
+### Install docker-engine package from apt.dockerproject.org:
-This currently only supports Ubuntu.
+This is optional, currently only supports Ubuntu.
 ```
 class { 'docker': }
 ```